jeevanthipanawala/Customer-Segmentation-and-Churn-Prediction/README.md

  Customer Segmentation and Churn Prediction
-(An Assignment of Machine Learning Course in Masters Programme in Software Engineering)
+(An Assignment of Machine Learning Course in Masters Programme in Software Engineering) - Blekinge Institutie of Technology
 ====================================================================================================================================================

 Overview